sivanaraharisetty/f1-citizenship/SECURITY.md

 If you discover a security vulnerability, please follow these steps:

 1. **DO NOT** create a public issue
-2. Email security concerns to: security@example.com
+2. Open a private security issue on GitHub
 3. Include as much detail as possible about the vulnerability
 4. Allow reasonable time for response before public disclosure